Eerste Nederlandse Systematisch Ingerichte Encyclopaedie

 The Eerste Nederlandse Systematisch Ingerichte Encyclopaedie (abbr.
-E.N.S.I.E., "First Dutch Systematically Arranged Encyclopaedia"), is a Dutch language encyclopaedia in ten volumes of which the first volume appeared in 1946 and the last part, the alphabetical lexicon, in 1952.
+E.N.S.I.E., "First Dutch Systematically Arranged Encyclopaedia"), is a Dutch language encyclopaedia at first in ten volumes of which the first volume appeared in 1946 and the tenth, the alphabetical lexicon, in 1952.
+In 1959 and 1960 a Supplement and a revised Lexicon were added.
 It was published in Amsterdam under the redaction of Prof. Dr Hendrik Pos, Prof. Dr J. M. Romein, Prof. Dr H. A. Kramers, Dr Oene Noordenbos and others.

 The volumes I through IX deal with various subjects in their context.
 The full size of the ten volumes measures around half a meter.